top of page

 What Are Power Chords?

+A power chord is a type of chord that typically consists of just two notes: the root note and the fifth.
+Unlike traditional chords, which often include three or more notes and can sound quite complex, power chords are stripped down to the basics.
+This simplicity gives them their distinctive sound.
+Clean, direct, and undeniably powerful!
 For example, a basic power chord is formed by playing the root note and the fifth note of a scale together.
 On a guitar, this usually involves placing one finger on the root note on the low E string and another finger two frets higher on the A string.
-Add a little distortion, and voilà—you've got a power chord.
+Add a little distortion, and voila, you've got a power chord!

 The Anatomy of a Power Chord